 1. American Express Preferred Rewards Gold

-- Representative example: This card has a representative APR of 57.6% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
+Representative example and annual fee: This card has a representative APR of 57.6% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
+There is an annual fee of £140, which is waived for the first year.

 2. British Airways American Express Premium Plus Card

-- Representative example: This card has an APR of 76.0% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
+Representative example and annual fee: This card has an APR of 76.0% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
+There is an annual fee of £195.

 3. Virgin Atlantic Reward+ Mastercard

-- Representative example: This card has a representative APR of 63.9% variable, and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
+Representative example and annual fee: This card has a representative APR of 63.9% variable, and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
+There is an annual fee of £160.

 If you’re looking to earn your way to a redemption in the near future, credit cards are your best way of getting there.
 This trio of cards — highlighted by the fact that you’re earning three different and important point currencies — will cover the needs of most UK miles and points collectors, and have you well on your way to maximising your returns.